The 6 best automated cat toys, tested and approved by real pet parents

 -

 Enabot ROLA PetPal is a robot companion that does it all.
-Whether you want to use it as a cat toy, a treat dispenser, or a pet cam, it has the ability to do all three.
+Whether you want to use it as a cat toy, a treat dispenser, or a pet cam, it can do all three – and it even has a two-way talk feature!

-When you and your pet are in separate rooms, you can talk to them using the two-way communication feature.
-You can even play pre-recorded messages and other noises, like duck squeaks and meowing.
+When you're in separate rooms, you can talk to your pet using the two-way communication feature, and watch their reaction on the camera.
+You can even play pre-recorded messages and other noises, like duck squeaks and meows.

 Specifications